MinBZK/max-regel-book/src/design.md

 A special mention is a rule exchange format, in a way that external DSL editors (such as Jetbrains Meta Programming System, MPS).
 This is out of scope for this document, but would likely tap into the *combinator library* level.

+> [!WARNING]
+> Niet echte "goal", maar voorsorteren op oplossing (expressivenes vs transparency/simplicity)

+> [!WARNING]
+> Beleid: Extensibility gegarandeerd. je kan altijd uitbreidingen maken en nieuwe regels invoeren...

 ---

 Some goals can easily be married using the right implementation strategy.
 For example, an external-dependency-free approach, is part of simplicity, which aids *transparency* and *correctness*.
 But our need for expressiveness can clearly compete with other goals.
 Designing this system is therefore a balancing act.

 ## Non-goals

 Overly generic.
-It is not a replacement for a full-fledged logical programming language, sucha as Prolog.
+It is not a replacement for a full-fledged logical programming language, such as Prolog.

+> [!WARNING]
+> uitleggen.

 Extremely high speed.
 No compilation to bare metal machine code.
 Readability and correctness in favor of raw speed.

+> [!WARNING]
+> wie kan beleid schrijven en vertaling naar code process makkelijk. niet per se code zo makkelijk dat iedereen het meteen gebruikt voor beleid maken. geen realistisch scenario.

 A end-user friendly rule editing as main goal.
 The idea that domain experts use a high-level *domain specific language* and/or editor is attractive.
 It empowers smart people to implement changes in a policy themselves.
 When strongly believe in supporting such a way, though making that leading from the start may become a red herring in finding a solid base.
 We expect rules should be shared in a machine readable format too, for example.
 We have faith our axiomatic way of building higher level building blocks, bit by bit, will (among other things) also allow for highlevel rule representation that suits domain experts.

 It also leaves out typing of fields in domain objects.
 It can be very useful to spell out in great detail that the "price" information of an item costs is not simply "1.95", but that the precision is two digits, the currency is Euro and that is should be formatted as "€ 1,95".
 It is a complementary effort that MaxRegel can be extended with if required.

 ## Cross-cutting concerns

+> [!WARNING]
+> plaats in voorliggende secties

 - This system should be future-proof by its simplicity.
     - It is a small code base.